patricksurry/pysimconnect/README.md

 The command line tool is implemented by `cli.py`.

 The package requires a copy of `SimConnect.dll` to work.
-This normally with FS2020 but a recent copy is also included here.
+This normally ships with FS2020 but a recent copy is also included here.
 You can point to your own version by specifying the `dll_path` argument when initializing `SimConnect(...)`.
 The `scvars.json` file lists all the simulation variables (SimVars),